thomazyazima/thomazyazima.github.io/week-2/1-GPS 1.1/README.md

 ## Release 0

 Choose 1 member of your pair and fork the git repo called phase-0-gps-1.
-Add your guide and your pair as collaborators on your fork of the repo.
+Add your guide and your pair as collaborators on your fork of [this repo](https://github.com/Devbootcamp/phase-0-gps-1).
 Inside there is a file called file_1.md, file_2.md and file_3.md

 ## Release 1